National-Clinical-Cohort-Collaborative/Data-Ingestion-and-Harmonization/DataSources/TriNetX/_readme_source.txt

 source of info in this folder:

-Raju Hemadry rajuh@digitalinfuzion.com (Digintal Infuzion) from Matvey Palchuk matvey.palchuk@trinetx.com (TriNetX)
+Raju Hemadry from Matvey Palchuk matvey.palchuk@trinetx.com (TriNetX)